European shares dragged down by tech’s worst day since October

 Tech stocks plunge on profit taking as Iseq index follows other European markets lower

-Apple was among the tech stock in decline on Tuesday.
+Apple was among the tech stocks in decline on Tuesday.
 Photograph: iStock

 European shares ended lower on Tuesday, with the technology sector having their worst day since late-October after a sudden drop in big US tech stocks.
-In the US, big names such as Apple, Microsoft, Amazon, Facebook and Google were all lower as the Nasdaq traded down 2 per cent.
+In the United States, big names such as Apple, Microsoft, Amazon, Facebook and Google were all lower for a second day as the Nasdaq traded down 2 per cent.

 The Iseq index followed other European bourses into the red, ending the day down 1.1 per cent.